ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_UpsertOryAccessControlPolicyReader UpsertOryAccessControlPolicyReader
-_UpsertOryAccessControlPolicyReader is a Reader for the
+UpsertOryAccessControlPolicyReader is a Reader for the
 UpsertOryAccessControlPolicy structure._

 #### Properties